addonify/addonify-quick-view/readme.txt

 == Changelog ==

-= 1.2.10 - ?
-August, 2023 =
+= 1.2.10 - 09 August, 2023 =

-- Tweak: Implemented scroll to top everytime when the modal is opened.
+- Added: Implemented scroll to top everytime when the modal is opened.
+- Tested: WordPress version 6.3
+- Tested: WooCommerce version 8.0.0

 = 1.2.9 - 08 August, 2023 =